-1. The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs; or
+The customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs; or (All amounts in ₹ Crores, unless otherwise stated)

-- 2. The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - 3.
+- 2. The Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced: or - 3.
 The Group's performance does not create an asset with an alternative use to the Group and the entity has an enforceable right to payment for performance completed to date.